Leave to remain (visa) application process

 More information in relation to the Biometric enrolment process can be found below, however, please note that for a priority application Biometric information must be submitted within 2 days of receiving the invite letter rather than the usual 15 days.

-Please note that due to the 24 hour deadline within which Tier 2 Priority Postal applications must be submitted migrants apply at their own risk as the Work Permits Desk is not able to check or submit these applications on their behalf.
+Please note that due to the 24 hour deadline within which Tier 2 Priority Postal applications must be submitted migrants apply at their own risk as the Staff Immigration Team is not able to check or submit these applications on their behalf.

 Applying in person